Yaskawa-Global/motoros2/doc/ros_api.md

 To stop a currently executing FollowJointTrajectory motion, cancel the active goal (either using the action client which submitted it, or after inspecting the list of active goals of the action server and submitting a cancel request for a specific goal id).

+To stop when this service refuses — ie: when the queue is *not* empty and the motion must be given up rather than completed — use `abort_point_queue` (see below).

 ### queue_traj_point

 Type: [motoros2_interfaces/srv/QueueTrajPoint](https://github.com/yaskawa-global/motoros2_interfaces/blob/d6805d32714df4430f7db3d8ddc736c340ddeba8/srv/QueueTrajPoint.srv)